OpenDevEd/OpenDevEd-Wordle/README.md

 * Intuitive user interface with pixel perfect spacing.
 * Smooth animations to elevate interactivity and feedback.
+* Built to be completely mobile friendly.

 ### User Experience

 * A clear display of correctly positioned letters making it easier to focus on the task at hand.
+* An on-screen keyboard not only enabling mobile play, but also clearly displaying used and unused characters.
 * Color coding for right letters in their correct positions, correct letters in wrong positions and incorrect letters.
 * The ability to start a new round without taking your hands off the keyboard.